AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-timeline-view.md

 1. Create a timeline view, as described the article [Manage record views](../views/manage-record-views.md).
 1. Click **Settings**.
 1. Click **Date and time**, then select a **Start date** and an **End date** to display on the timeline.
 You can choose the default Start and End dates, or you can choose any date field available.
-Start dates are required.
 The bars representing the records start on the date you indicate for the Start date and end on the date corresponding with the End date. <!--add what happens for records that don't have an end date; how do they display??-->
 1. Click **Record details**.
 The Name field is selected by default.
 1. Click **Add field** to add up to 4 fields to the record bars.
 1. Click inside the **Search fields** box, and click the field you want to add.